-Burglary risk at your rental property is same as in your primary home.
+Burglary risk at your rental property is the same as in your primary home.
 And so, you must employ the same measure as you’d have applied in your own home.
-Installing security system, changing locks frequently, having good terms with your neighbors, making the property entrances visible from other homes in the locality, are some of the good measures you can employ.
+Installing a security system, changing locks frequently, having good terms with your neighbors, making the property entrances visible from other homes in the locality, are some of the good measures you can employ.

 And as an added benefit, you may command a higher rental price.
 As buyers, these days, negotiate a lot more for the rent.

 Don’t let bad tenants into your property—this is the golden rule for all landlords, but it’s especially true in the case of those wanting to prevent burglary in their home.
 If you rent to people that have bad associations, it’s more likely that the property will be broken into.

 To ensure you’re securing the best tenants possible, use thorough screening tactics from a service like Smartmove and get all the information you need to make an educated decision before handing over that lease for signing.

 If possible, get their emergency contact, a person who doesn’t stay with your tenant but close enough to help during an emergency.
 I know some landlords who only rent out to known customers.

 When a tenant moves out, inspect your property with the help of an expert.
 Check the walls, the doors, and the windows.
 Make sure no screw is loose and nothing is broken.
 Make sure the door and window frames are not damaged.
 Then without a fail, replace the locks.
 This is must-do even for your own home.